OpenAI signs Pentagon deal as Donald Trump blacklists Anthropic: Here’s what happened

 Shortly after the announcement, OpenAI confirmed it had reached an agreement with the Department of War (Pentagon) to deploy its models in classified networks.
 In a statement shared on X, Sam Altman said the deal includes safeguards.
 According to him, OpenAI maintains two core principles: a prohibition on domestic mass surveillance and ensuring human responsibility in the use of force, including autonomous systems.

-Anthropic says that current AI systems are not reliable enough for autonomous weapons and that domestic surveillance crosses ethical lines.
+Anthropic argued that current frontier AI systems are not reliable enough for autonomous weapons and that domestic surveillance crosses ethical lines.
 The Pentagon countered that it already operates within legal boundaries and does not need private companies imposing additional restrictions.

+With Anthropic facing a federal phaseout and OpenAI securing a Pentagon agreement, the rivalry between the two AI giants has now moved beyond product launches and into national policy.
+And as AI becomes more central to defence systems, this debate is unlikely to slow down anytime soon.

 Enroll for our free updates